CCH(LEGAL) - LOCAL REVENUE SOURCES: APPRAISAL DISTRICT

 Appraisal Review Board

-In a county with a population of 120,000 or more, the members of the appraisal review board are appointed by the local administrative district judge under Government Code Chapter 74, Subchapter D, in the county in which the appraisal district is established.
-Tax Code 6.41(d-1)
+Members of the board are appointed by the local administrative law judge under Government Code Chapter 74, Subchapter D in the county in which the appraisal district is established.

 Appraisal review board members are subject to the eligibility restrictions described in Tax Code 6.412 and the conflict of interest provisions set forth in Tax Code 6.413.
 Tax Code 6.412, .413